basil08/jekyll-now/_posts/2020-10-17-my-first-digital-hackathon.md

 ## Regrets

 Ah, I so wished this were an in-person hackathon so I could have meet those awesome people.
 And had way more fun than what I did.
-Also, apologize that I am at a deficiency of good album photographs :(.
+Also, apologies for being at a deficiency of good album photographs :(.

 Maybe, I'll also mention not studying for school and JEE under regret, though it's more of guilt honestly.